daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 # Ideas to improve our app

 The app we developed is functional, but there are plenty of improvements that can be made.
-You can compare the app we developed to [my version of this app](http://daattali.com/shiny/bcl/) to get an idea of what a more functional app could include.
+You can compare the app we developed to [my version of this app](http://daattali.com/shiny/bcl/) to get an idea of what a (slightly) more functional app could include.
 Here are some suggestions of varying difficulties.
 Each idea also has a hint, I would recommend only reading the hint if you're stuck for 10 minutes.

 - Split the app into two separate files: `ui.R` and `server.R`.
     - **Hint:** All the code assigned into the `ui` variable goes into `ui.R` and all the code for the `server` function goes into `server.R`.
 You do not need to explicitly call the `shinyApp()` function.